aml969/aml969.github.io/README.md

-Please visit the website at https://apeculiarreality.github.io/!
+Please visit the website at https://apeculiarreality.github.io/ for a description of this project!

 ___